sagerock/Nov2023Chatbot/README.md

 You need to create a .env file and add a line like this:
 OPENAI_API_KEY='sk-GoGeTYouRapIkeYandPUTitHERE'

+I try different versions for the model I'm using.
+Right now I'm using 'gpt-3.5-turbo-1106'.
+But you can change that to whatever model you like in the app.py file.

 ## Usage

 Once the application is running, select a specialization from the dropdown menu and type your message into the chat input.
 Click the "Send" button to receive a response from the chatbot.